jnozzi/cocoadev.com/markdown/PublishingMyApp.md

-Ex post factoid: General/SharewareTips has a lot of sage advice, once you get past the mechanics of hosting your project...
+Ex post factoid: SharewareTips has a lot of sage advice, once you get past the mechanics of hosting your project...

 ----

 So I've made some small utility apps, very standard things but some of them are anyway (almost) complete applications.

-I found out that my General/QCDesktop that puts Compositions on the desktop is far better than the only other app I could find (If I have something to say, of course).
+I found out that my QCDesktop that puts Compositions on the desktop is far better than the only other app I could find (If I have something to say, of course).

 So I was thinking... perhaps I should make my app available, for download on sites.
 I don't have a web host, although I'm looking for a good one for the moment, and looking to solve it with a friend or personally in the long term.
 So I need some suggestions where/how to submit and publish my applications.

-General/EnglaBenny
+EnglaBenny

 ----

 As a US aphorism goes, "Nothin' to it but to do it."
 Find a web host, put up a site (with a product description, a developer/business about page, a support request page (people tend not to want to use software if there's no obvious way to get support)) ... profit!

-Seriously:  *and this nested list is good candidate material to move to the practical-oriented General/SharewareTips page*
+Seriously:  *and this nested list is good candidate material to move to the practical-oriented SharewareTips page*

 *Build a web site & get a host.